dsuryd/dotNetify-LoadTester.Profiles/README.md

 ## DotNetify.LoadTester.Profiles

-**LoadTester** comes with an open source library extension that provides view models and tests for typical application profiles.

-#### Profile Types

-##### Echo

-Continuous back and forth communication between the client and the server.
-The server sends a message to the client and waits for the response before sending the next message.
-Each client is served by its own view model instance.

-The message payload contains sequence number and timestamp to allow the test to detect for undelivered messages and measure the average message latency.

-##### Shared Echo

-This profile is similar to **Echo**, but all clients sharing the same view model instance.
-The view model uses the connection ID from `IConnectionContext` to differentiate the clients.

-##### Broadcast

-The server pushes updates to all clients at regular intervals.
-A single multicast view model instance is used.

-The message payload contains sequence number and timestamp to allow the test to detect for undelivered messages and measure the average interval between updates.

-##### ChatRoom

-This profile models chat rooms where clients are sending and receiving messages with each other and within groups.
-The clients within a group are configured into 3 types:

-- Chatty posters (10%): send message every 11 seconds.
-- Casual posters (20%): send message every 59 seconds.
-- Lurkers (70%): only receive messages.

-The message payload contains sequence number and timestamp to allow the test to detect for undelivered messages and measure the average message latency.

-#### Test Runner

-The NuGet library provides a convenient way to run the load test on any the above profiles.
+This extension to **DotNetify.LoadTester** comes with view models to test common workloads in dotNetify applications and a CLI-based test runner.

+### Installation

 Start by creating a .NET Core console project, then add the NuGet library \*DotNetify.LoadTester.Profiles\*.
 In the `Main` method, pass the arguments to **LoadTestRunner.RunAsync**:

 ```csharp
 using DotNetify.LoadTester;